Our Mistakes

 How we fell short: Elie assigned a relatively new Research Analyst to the task of updating the intervention report on cash transfers.
 The analyst made the specific updates asked for in the task, which led him to change the report’s conclusion on the effect of cash transfers on business expenditures and revenue.
 A Summer Research Analyst vetted the page, and we published it.
 After publishing the update, another GiveWell staff member, who had worked on the page previously, noticed that the report’s conclusion on business expenditures and revenue misstated our view.

-Steps we have taken to improve: When this mistake was identified, we made two changes.
-First, when passing off ownership of a page from one staff member to another, we involved all staff members who had previously owned the page via an explicit "hand-off" meeting, and by getting their approval before publishing the page.
+How we addressed our mistake: We made two changes.
+First, when passing off ownership of a page from one staff member to another, we began to involve all staff members who previously owned the page via an explicit "hand-off" meeting and by getting their approval before publishing the page.
 Second, we became more careful to ensure that all changes made by relatively inexperienced staff are reviewed by more experienced staff before publication.

-October 2016 Update: At the time of this update (October 2016), we still aim to hold an explicit "hand-off" meeting which include staff who previously owned the page, although this meeting does not always include all staff who previously owned the page.
+Update (posted October 2016): At the time of this update, we still aim to hold an explicit “hand-off” meeting that includes staff who previously owned the page, although this meeting does not always include all staff who previously owned the page.
 We do not require the approval of all staff who previously owned the page prior to publication.

 February 2014: Incorrect information on homepage

-Steps we’ve taken to improve: We discovered the problem on February 25 and fixed it immediately.
-We have added a step to our standard process for checking the website after a developer works on it to look for content that is not up to date.
+How we addressed our mistake: We discovered the problem on February 25 and fixed it immediately.
+We added a step to our standard process for checking the website after a developer works on it to look for content that is not up to date.

 Starting in January 2013, Holden started living in a shared house with Timothy, around the same time Timothy started a trial to work at GiveWell.
 Paul has visited and stayed at the shared house several times.
 We should have publicly disclosed the social connection between Paul and Holden and Timothy.

-Steps we have taken to improve: We publicly disclosed this fact in December 2013; at that time, we also created a page to disclose conflicts of interest.
+How we addressed our mistake: We publicly disclosed this fact in December 2013; at that time, we also created a page to disclose conflicts of interest.

 February to September 2013: Infrequent updates on our top-ranked charity